 I have been developing an interest in the impact of the extractive sector on Canada, amongst First Nations and Inuit communities for many years.
 I am particularly interesting in governance tools and financial mechanisms such as sovereign wealth funds (based on Nordic models), and how they can be applied to give Indigenous communities greater autonomy.

-I recently completed an MA in Geography at McGill university focused on wildlife management and caribou hunting on Southern Baffin Island and understanding the intersecting impacts of socio-economic change and environmental change on the caribou hunting behaviours of the community of Iqaluit.
+I completed an MA in Geography at McGill university focused on wildlife management and caribou hunting on Southern Baffin Island and understanding the intersecting impacts of socio-economic change and environmental change on the caribou hunting behaviours of the community of Iqaluit.